NewDawnBCG/NewDawnMayviewResourcepack/README.md

 # NewDawnDatapack
-Custom Cobblemon Datapack for the New Dawn BCG+ Server!
+Custom Cobblemon Resource Pack for the New Dawn BCG+ Server!
 This pack contains the TEXTURES of all added pokemon, NOT the spawning files.

  Many thanks to the different mod authors that contribute to this datapack!